 The Children and families Act 2014 requires the Governors of the school to make the appropriate arrangements to support any pupils at the school with medical conditions.
-It requires that a medical plan is drawn up for these pupils and that the school will be in contact with any health and social care professionals, pupils and parents/carers to ensure that the needs of pupils with medical conditions are effectively supported.
-Alverton School works with a wide range of professionals (see below) who attend TAC and Early Support meetings and will be involved in drawing up the new Education, Health and Care Plans which will replace existing Statements of Need.
+It requires that school leaders draw up a medical plan for these pupils and that the school will be in contact with any health and social care professionals, pupils and parents/carers to ensure that the needs of pupils with medical conditions are effectively supported.
+Alverton school works with a wide range of professionals (see below) who attend TAC and early Support meetings and will be involved in drawing up the new Education, Health and Care Plans which will replace existing Statements of Need.